ds-modules/curriculum-guide/workflow/use-realtimecollaboration.md

 # Using Real Time Collaboration feature in Datahub

 [Real-Time Collaboration in Jupyter](https://github.com/jupyterlab/rtc) is one of the most requested functionalities, which has also proven to be a complex use case to develop.
 However, due to the [generous contribution](https://github.com/jupyterlab/rtc/graphs/contributors) from various open-source contributors, this experimental functionality is enabled in a few hubs (Data 8 and D-Lab at the time of write-up).
-So, if you are interested in enabling this functionality in your respective hub, please check with your hub admin to enable this functionality.
+So, if you are interested in enabling this functionality in your respective hub, please check with the hub admins.

 After that, You can start collaborating with others by following the below steps,